Alternative Futures Research Hub

 - (Co-)organise and (co-)host events including research-oriented conferences, symposia, and training workshops;

-- Coordinate and promote community-partnered projects to ensure that AFRC contributes to the development of the knowledge commons, supports game-changing regional/national social/practical projects, and informs actions that transform Australian society; and
+- Coordinate and promote community-partnered projects to ensure that AFRHub contributes to the development of the knowledge commons, supports game-changing regional/national social/practical projects, and informs actions that transform Australian society; and

 - Create an open and collaborative platform for mutual learning, professional training, and sharing experiences amongst the academics and practitioners involved in regional/national social projects.

-AFRC enjoys special support form its external Advisory Council of Experts that is comprised of distinguished academics, policy specialists, research end-users, and practitioners.
+AFRHub enjoys special support from its external Advisory Council of Experts that comprises distinguished academics, policy specialists, research end-users, and practitioners.

 Members of the CR committee